New Riders Start Here!

 Updated April 2026

 New to MTRA or trail riding with us?
-You’re in the right place.

 The Michigan Trail Riders Association welcomes riders of all experience levels.
-Whether you’re joining your first ride or planning a full Shore-to-Shore adventure, we’re here to help you get started.
+Whether you’re joining your first ride or planning a full Shore-to-Shore adventure,

 What Is an MTRA Ride Like?